rozlynboutin/microbiome_helper/16S-tutorial-for-CCBC.md

     python mesas-uc2clust cluster/map.uc cluster/seq_otus.txt

+__`cluster/seq_otus.txt`__: Mapping file that relates sequences to the OTU that they belong to.

 ## Taxonomic Classification

-We will use sortmerna to assign taxonomic classifications to each representative sequence:

-    assign_taxonomy.py -i cluster/rep_set_relabel.fasta -o assigned_taxonomy -m sortmerna

-**Note:** If you are running this with <6GB of RAM, *mothur* may be a faster option.
+Mothur is a 16S analysis software toolkit, much like QIIME.
+However, it has its own taxonomic classification utility that can be accessed through QIIME's `assign_taxonomy.py` command.
+Mothur's implementation is a naive Bayesian approach, similar to the popular Ribosomal Database Project (RDP) classifier.
 It must be installed before using:

     sudo apt-get install mothur
     assign_taxonomy.py -i cluster/rep_set_relabel.fasta -o assigned_taxonomy -m mothur

+__`assigned_taxonomy/rep_set_relabel_tax_assignments.txt`__: Taxonomic assignments for each OTU, along with posterior probability (confidence) value.

-The *print_qiime_config.py* command will return information about QIIME's set-up.
+The `print_qiime_config.py` command will return information about QIIME's set-up.
 This includes the default taxonomy reference sets.
-Since we did not specify them in our assign_taxonomy.py commands, the defaults were used.
+Since we did not specify them in our `assign_taxonomy.py` commands, the defaults were used.
 What are the default files?

 ## Phylogenetic Tree Construction